-Albion College was founded on the frontier of Michigan Territory nearly 180 years ago with a single primary purpose: to enhance, enrich, and empower its community, benefiting those who made the bold decision to head west and find the best place to build better lives for themselves and their families.
+Albion College was founded on the frontier of Michigan Territory more than 180 years ago with a single primary purpose: to enhance, enrich and empower its community, benefiting those who made the bold decision to head west and find the best place to build better lives for themselves and their families.

 Indeed, the bigger the challenge, the greater the need for the liberal arts approach.
 The collective impact of Albion’s 23,000 alumni, who have found their vocation across all walks of life, stands as proof of the timeless techniques that have served them and our society well.

 Another thing about our graduates: They are unusually fond of their alma mater.
 Continue to explore Albion College—both online and on campus—and you will begin to see why.
 Here’s a hint: It starts with community.